sadscv/JournalReading/articles/2022Summer/【D812-813】Alibaba_and_the_40_officials.md

 > **underlying technology**：核心技术
  >

-14.** **Finding state-­endorsed technologies to invest in is politically **expedient** for the largest internet platforms, says Robin Zhu of Bernstein, a broker.
+14. Finding state-­endorsed technologies to invest in is politically **expedient** for the largest internet platforms, says Robin Zhu of Bernstein, a broker.
 Robin Li, Baidu’s founder, has embraced his firm’s **party­picked** mission with such **zeal** that he even wrote a book on autonomous driving last year.
-Yet even self­-driving cars and other state-backed projects will probably fall short of the growth rates to which the companies became** accustomed** in the **heady** 2010s.
+Yet even self­-driving cars and other state-backed projects will probably fall short of the growth rates to which the companies became **accustomed** in the **heady** 2010s.

 > **expedient**：权宜之计；得当；可取；合宜
  >